top of page

 • Qing, Y. and Wang, S., Ancell, B., and Yang, Z-L. (2022) Accelerating flash droughts induced by the joint influence of soil moisture depletion and atmospheric aridity.
 Nature Communications, 13, 1139.

-Hydroclimatic Prediction
+Hydroclimatic Predictions

 Selected Research Outputs: